zukunft/zukunft.com/docs/code_functions_all.md

     \-- load_values_related - section for function load_values_related is expected to be load in /word/triple.php
     \-- load_formulas_related - section for function load_formulas_related is expected to be load in /word/triple.php
     \-- load_references_related - section for function load_references_related is expected to be load in /word/triple.php
-    \-- load_changes_related - section for function load_changes_related is expected to be load in /word/triple.php
     \-- load_views_related - section for function load_views_related is expected to be load in /word/triple.php
     \-- predicate_name - section for function predicate_name is expected to be preloaded in /word/triple.php
     \-- name_given - section for function name_given not yet defined that it should be set and get in /word/triple.php